ALERT CONTENT PLACEHOLDER

 Introduce Virtual Care and Email:

-Your care team at UHN offers virtual visits and opportunities to communicate with UHN physicians and staff by email.
+Your care team at UHN offers virtual visits and opportunities to communicate with UHN doctors and staff by email.

 Would you like to learn more about virtual visits and email?
 (Note: Staff member could then decide whether to proceed based on patient's response or other circumstances such as language barrier, etc.)